Standardized Testing

 |

 Measures one's ability to use and understand English at the university level.
 It is administered by the Educational Testing Service.
-Students whose first language is not English must take either Duolingo or the TOEFL.
-Students should consult with their college counselor to confirm whether they should take Duolingo or TOEFL.
+Students whose first language is not English should consult with their college counselor to confirm whether they should take Duolingo, TOEFL, or IELTS.

 |